boxed

 Managing Acute Malnutrition in NW Syria

-Project: Malnutrition Screening, Treatment, and Counseling for Children and Pregnant and Lactating Women in Northwest Syria
+Project: Malnutrition Screening, Treatment, and Counseling for Children and Pregnant and Lactating Women in Northern Syria

 Background: Few things are more heartbreaking than a child crying in hunger with serious health risks.
-Yet this occurs at an alarming rate in northwest Syria, where the UN estimates 1 in 3 children are stunted and nearly 15% of children are acutely malnourished in the hardest hit areas.
-In what is quickly becoming an emergency, some hospitals are reporting half their beds filled by malnourished children.
-Refugee Protection International is partnering with refugee-led nonprofit Orkide to prevent and treat acute malnutrition in this conflict-torn region.
+Yet this occurs at an alarming rate in northern Syria, where the UN estimates 1 in 3 children are stunted and nearly 15% of children are acutely malnourished in the hardest hit areas.
+This situation is more dire in remote northeast Syria were service providers are fewer in number and farther apart.
+In what quickly become an emergency, some hospitals reported half their beds filled by malnourished children.
+Refugee Protection International is partnering with refugee-led nonprofits based in Turkey and Iraq to prevent and treat acute malnutrition in northwest Syria since 2020 and in northeast Syria since 2023.

-Project Summary: Baby Gori is 1 of over 17,000 Syrian children, pregnant and lactating women, and other caretakers reached through RPI’s health and nutrition collaboration with Turkey-based implementing partner Orkide NGO.
-Displaced by a decade of war, her family is too poor to afford soaring food prices or a visit to the doctor in what remains of Syria’s devastated health system.
+Project Summary: Baby Gori is 1 of some 88,000 Syrian children, pregnant and lactating women, and other caretakers reached through RPI’s health and nutrition collaboration with refugee-led implementing partners Innovative and Powerful Vision (IPV), Orkide, and Humanitarian Initiative Association (HIA) – all charities based in neighboring Turkey and/or Iraq.
+Displaced by a decade of war, Gori’s family is too poor to afford soaring food prices or a visit to the doctor in what remains of Syria’s devastated health system.
 Livelihoods are even more slim amid COVID-19 restrictions.
 Gori is seen weekly by the project’s community health workers (CHWs).
 These Syrian CHWs are screening children under 5 years old and pregnant and lactating women for moderate (MAM) and severe (SAM) acute malnutrition in high-risk areas of Aleppo province, Syria.
 They distribute fortified food supplements and ready-to-use therapeutic foods (RUTF) from the Nutrition Cluster and counsel mothers in infant and young child feeding (IYCF-E) and COVID-19 protection.
 The mobile clinic monitors acute cases, provides continued support, and transports complicated severe cases to and from inpatient care.

 paged